-People often ask what the difference is between the Mandarin and Chinese language.
+People often ask what is the difference between the Mandarin and Chinese languages.
 What they don’t realise is that Mandarin is a variation of the Chinese language.

 There are several forms of the Chinese language such as Cantonese, Hakka, Shanghainese, and Fuzhou.
 However, Mandarin is the most popular of all the Chinese languages.

 In fact, Mandarin is the most spoken language in the world.
 That’s right, ladies and gentlemen, over 918 million people are currently speaking Mandarin Chinese.

 Because it’s the most spoken language in the world, it’s often the language that’s communicated most in the commercial business world.
 If you want to gain access, you’ll need a translation service that can help you make the adjustments.

 4. Gain a Competitive Edge

 Perhaps a primary reason you’re looking into English to Chinese translation is to gain a competitive edge in your marketplace.